All About the Minor

 The Center for Judaic, Holocaust and Peace Studies supports this minor by organizing research colloquia, bringing leading scholars in the field of Judaic, Holocaust and Peace Studies to campus for talks and meetings with students and faculty and offering financial support for research trips.

-The current program of study is available: https://programsofstudy.appstate.edu/programs/departments/Judaic%2C-Holocaust-and-Peace-Studies
+The current program of study is available at https://programsofstudy.appstate.edu/programs/departments/Judaic%2C-Holocaust-and-Peace-Studies or as a PDF at program of study PDF (120KB).

 For additional information, contact: